Dodgers pitcher Trevor Bauer won’t face charges over woman’s assault claims, prosecutor says

 “In evaluating my life over recent months, it’s clear I’ve made some poor choices, particularly in regards to the people that I’ve chosen to associate with,” Bauer said, “but I am not the person that this woman, her lawyers, and certain members of the media have painted me to be.”

-A spokesman who has represented the lawyers for his accuser said they did not yet have a comment.
+Fred Thiagarajah, one of the woman’s attorneys, acknowledged that prosecutors had a “daunting task” in that that Bauer’s accuser had already been denied a restraining order against the pitcher in a civil hearing, but said the decision to not charge him was “not a declaration of innocence; it’s a declaration of, ‘I don’t have enough evidence to prove this beyond a reasonable doubt.'
+And there’s no doubt that Mr. Bauer just brutalized [the woman].'”

+In response to Bauer’s specific denials of punching, scratching or sodomizing the woman, Thiagarajah noted that during the restraining order hearing last summer, the pitcher declined to take the stand, exercising his right against self-incrimination.
+“It’s easy to deny these things occurred when you’re not going to have a chance to be cross-examined about it,” Thiagarajah said.
+Because the evidence is overwhelming that these things occurred...
+That was established to 100% certainty.
+The issue was whether or not she consented to the abuse."

 The Post does not name alleged victims of domestic violence unless they ask to be identified.

-The decision, which has been before the DA’s office since prosecutors were referred the case by police in August, sets up potential legal fights between Bauer and Major League Baseball and the Los Angeles Dodgers, over the future of his career and millions owed.
+The prosecutorial decision, which has been before the DA’s office since it was referred the case by police in August, sets up potential legal fights between Bauer and Major League Baseball and the Los Angeles Dodgers, over the future of his career and millions owed.

 The Dodgers paid Bauer the highest single-year salary in baseball history — roughly $38 million — last season despite him missing half of it, and he is still under contract for two more years.
 MLB officials have been awaiting a law enforcement resolution to Bauer’s case before deciding on what, if any, suspension they will levy.